-This tutorial will teach you to search and send data to Humio.
-Before we get started make sure you have a running installation of Humio or a free Humio Cloud account:
+This tutorial will teach you how to search and send data to Humio.
+Before we get started, make sure you have a running installation of Humio or a free Humio Cloud account:

-The first thing you should do once you have a running instance is to go through the interactive in-app tutorial.
+Once you have a running instance, go through the interactive in-app tutorial.
 It is a 101-course that teaches you the basics of searching.
 You can find the tutorial in the Help menu at the top of the UI:

-While the tutorial panel is open it will continuously stream simulated log data from a web server and steps you through searching and visualizing the logs.
+While the tutorial panel is open it will continuously stream simulated log data from a web server and step you through searching and visualizing the logs.